The 18 best songs about money

 Song information

-15. Take the Money and Run
+19. Take the Money and Run (Steve Miller Band)

 “ This here’s a story about Billy Joe and Bobbie Sue